3 Ways to Take Advantage of Facebook’s New Advertising Algorithm

 Auto Audience Targeting: You can create value-based lookalike audiences on Facebook, which are users who behave similarly to past paying customers based on their value.
 You can denote a value for different types of paying customers (high spenders, medium, low spenders), and by creating these custom seed audiences on Facebook, the platform can then target new users that match the respective value of the custom audience.

-Dynamic Creative Optimization and Split Testing: Now that Facebook has bid and budgets taken care of, creative has rapidly become the primary point of differentiation to help companies achieve and sustain profitable spend.
+Dynamic Creative Optimization and Split Testing: Now that Facebook has bid and budgets took care of, creative has rapidly become the primary point of differentiation to help companies achieve and sustain profitable spend.
 Facebook has released two amazing new features to help determine which creative is the best.
 Their first innovation is Dynamic creative optimization (DCO), it selects the best elements to put into an ad based on audience segments and real-time feedback prior to the ad being served.
-The concept is simply — right ad, right copy, right audience, right time, right language, right placement, and right device.
+The concept is simply — right ad, right copy, right audience, right time, right language, the right placement, and right device.
 DCO also works well in conjunction with value-based lookalike audiences to match the right ads with the highest value users.

-Further, DCO offers both creative delivery at scale as well as testing with endless experimentation, all without human intervention required to drive continuous testing and optimization.
+Further, DCO offers both creative deliveries at scale as well as testing with endless experimentation, all without human intervention required to drive continuous testing and optimization.
 It’s also possible to enable language testing through DCO to deliver the most efficient language based on performance.
 Their second innovation is a simple split test that allows advertisers to efficiently to a / b comparisons between videos, images, ad copy, etc. The real innovation here is that Facebook will split the traffic on the back end to avoid overlap.
 For example, if you have an audience of 1,000,000 and you want to test 5 videos, Facebook will show each video to an audience of up to 200,000 people.
 This new feature has radically simplified creative testing of ads for Facebook and allows for much more efficient media spend.

 Optimize Your Creative

-Facebook’s new and improved automation capabilities in their media buying algorithm gives you more time to focus on the one key element that can’t be automated today: winning creative.
+Facebook’s new and improved automation capabilities in their media buying algorithm give you more time to focus on the one key element that can’t be automated today: winning creative.
 Constant creative testing – copy, video, images – becomes imperative to achieve and sustain ROAS because creative rapidly fatigues with increased spend and audience reach.
 In fact, 95% of creatives fail to outperform a media buying portfolio’s best ads, so even when you have a high-performing creative, you need to think about replacing it.

 Leverage DCO, which automatically optimizes your ad creative based on multivariate testing.
 By running DCO, Facebook has control over which creative is served and can more quickly optimize a high volume of creative combinations versus just running many ads per ad set.